domidt/domidt.github.io/_teaching/PSPublicSector.md

 Shows how deviations from the optimal consumption bundles emerge in the presence of externalities and conditions for a Pigou tax.

 ## Redistribution
-Discusses reasons when redistribution can increase total welfare and why unsophisticated tax designs can backfire.
+Discusses the first and second welfare theorem and when unsophisticated tax designs can backfire.

 ## Taxation
 Discusses the effects of taxes on products and how to disentangle them into substitution effect and income effect.